-5. ISO 14001 as a tool to address Climate Change
+5. ISO 14001 as a tool to address climate change

 Organisations that want to compete in the globalised market need to ensure that planning for and responding to our changing climate is embedded into their business strategy.
 ISO 14001:2015 provides a management framework that can be used as the mechanism to drive forward Climate Action, following the Plan-Do-Check-Act model.
-Some important changes within the 2015 revision of ISO 14001 include;
+Changes include;

-- Requiring the organisation to consider the wider context of the organisation and expectations of interested parties. - Enhanced focus on leadership. - Embedding a lifecycle perspective across the value chain. - The requirement to analyse the risks and opportunities and to consider the potential impacts of changing environmental conditions (such as resource security and climate change) on business strategy and operations.
+- Requiring the organisation to consider the wider context of the organisation and expectations of interested parties - Enhanced focus on leadership - Embedding a lifecycle perspective across the value chain - The requirement to analyse the risks and opportunities and to consider the potential impacts of changing environmental conditions (such as resource security and climate change) on business strategy and operations.

-6. Guidance on integrating climate actions into your EMS - Review of EMS Clauses
+6: Guidance on integrating climate actions into your EMS - Review of EMS Clauses

 The following sections provide advice on integrating climate change considerations and actions into an EMS.
 This guidance can also inform approaches to climate action within wider management systems.
-Numbered references in brackets (X.Y) are indicating relevance to ISO 14001.
+Numbered references in brackets (X.Y) are indicating relevance to ISO14001.

 The tables present indicative EMS clauses (deriving from ISO 14001) and outline how these can be used as a basis for supporting action on climate change and climate risks.
 Some examples and information sources are referenced (with links).
-Further sources of supporting guidance and information for use alongside this briefing are provided in the Annex.
+Further sources of supporting guidance and information for use alongside this briefing is provided in the Annex.